ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 </div>

 #### Breakdown the analysis into steps: Steps to run an analysis of variance (ANOVA)
-Something more serious, asking ChatGPT how to run an ANOVA in R.
+Something more serious, asking ChatGPT how to run an ANOVA in R.ANOVA stands for <strong>an</strong>alysis <strong>o</strong>f <strong>va</strong>riance.
+It is a statistical test to compare the mean of more than 2 groups.

 <div style="margin-left: 5%; margin-top: 20px; margin-bottom: 40px">
 <img src="images/ANOVA.png" alt="ANOVA steps" width="50%"/>